VOLTTRON/volttron/services/core/ForwardHistorian/README.rst

 the cache of this agent will build up until it reaches it's maximum capacity or the instance and agents come back online.

+The Forward Historian now uses the configuration store for storing its configurations.
+This allows dynamic updating of configuration without having to rebuild the agent.

 FAQ /Notes
 ----------

 * By default the Forward Historian adds an X-Forwarded and X-Forwarded-From header to the forwarded message.
+The X-Forwarded-From uses the instance-name of the platform (ip address:port by default).

 Configuration Options
 ---------------------